labsyspharm/ludwigtumoratlas.org/_people/guerriero-jennifer.md

 positions:
   - Core member of the Harvard Tumor Atlas Team
-  - Assistant Professor, Harvard Medical School
+  - Assistant Professor at Harvard Medical School
-  - Lead Investigator, Brigham and Women’s Hospital
+  - Lead Investigator at Brigham and Women’s Hospital
   - Director of the Breast Immunology Laboratory at Dana-Farber Cancer Institute

 photo: people/guerriero-jennifer.jpg